Different sessions

 # State files are now encrypted automatically

-agent-browser --session-name secure-session open example.com
+agent-browser --session secure-session --restore open example.com

 # List states shows encryption status